-- CodeCommit: If S3 buckets are encrypted with AWS KMS keys, S3 and AWS KMS are required to use AWS CodeCommit. - CodeBuild: If additional IAM permissions are required for the defined AWS CodeBuild service role, request them through an AMS service request. - CodeDeploy: None. - CodePipeline: None.
+- CodeCommit: If S3 buckets are encrypted with AWS KMS keys, S3 and AWS KMS are required to use AWS CodeCommit. - CodeBuild: If additional IAM permissions are required for the defined AWS CodeBuild service role, request them through an AMS service request. - CodeDeploy: None.

+CodePipeline: None.
 AWS supported services-AWS CodeCommit, AWS CodeBuild, AWS CodeDeploy-must be launched prior to, or along with, the launch of CodePipeline.
-However this will be taken care by an AMS engineer; you don't need to do anything.
+However this is done by an AMS engineer.